ryzhakar/wizz/README.md

 While Wizz currently works as a standalone tool, its core features are designed with future web integration in mind.
 The code uses async programming, preparing it for potential use with ASGI web servers in the future.
-I developed a custom async wrapper library called `async-annoy` for the vector search tool 'annoy' (by Spotify).
-You can find it [here](https://github.com/ryzhakar/async-annoy).
+I developed a custom async wrapper library called [async-annoy](https://github.com/ryzhakar/async-annoy) for the vector search tool 'annoy' (by Spotify).

 ## Important Note